malinlarsson/courses/rnaseq/labs/mapping_reads_answers.md

 Detailed examination of the read alignments in IGV should indicate if the RNA-seq data is strand-specific.
 Is it?

 	No.
-	Right-click on the track name, choose Color alignments by -> First of pair strand.
+	Right-click on the track name, choose "Color alignments by" -> "First of pair strand".
 	If the data is strand-specific, one color should dominate for every gene (depending on the strand of the gene).